huma-engineering/huma-docs/data-collection/modules/general/journal.md

 sidebar_position: 5
 title: Journal
 ---
-** Allowing app users to document anything that they would like to share with their Care Team. **

-As Patients are on their Health Care journey with Huma, having the means to reflect on how we feel is an important part of moving forward.
-With the Journal module, Patients can note down anything they feel is appropriate to their health.
-In addition, Journal entries are shared with the Care Teams so they can gather insight and look for any trends.
+Unlike some of the other more prescriptive modules, the Journal module allows patients a way to reflect on how they feel in a more subjective manner.

 ## How it works

-### Patients

-In the Huma App, Patients can select the Journal module click “Add” and just type what they want to record.
+Just like any journal, patients can note down and share with their care team anything they feel is appropriate to their health but not covered by other modules.

 ![Adding to the journal](./assets/journal.png)

-To view historical entries, Patients can see a table of them by pressing “View X entries”.

-### Clinicians

-In the Clinician Portal, on the Patient Summary, Clinicians can view all data submitted, from which the Journal module will show the historic entries from the Patient.
+Patients can view their past entries from within the App.
+In the Clinician Portal, care teams can also view all data submitted to the journal.

 ![Journal in clinician portal](./assets/cp-patient-summary-journal.png)